 Even for a subject that a person knows well, there is always more to learn.
 While I’m a creative writer at heart, I’m also a teacher and what educators call a “life-long learner.”
 So, reading books and watching documentaries about Southern culture was ultimately meant to learn things that would help me in editing this anthology about beliefs, myths, and narratives in the South.
 It has been a fellowship after all, not a grad school course, but the work of reading published books (for the purpose of commenting on them) and unpublished submissions (for the purpose of publishing them) formed a basis for the substance of the project.
 And what I learned from those experiences is best summed up this way: there isn’t and never was one monolithic South, but many Souths whose layers and facets are tangled up with each other to the point of being inseparable.
 The South can no more be embodied by Julia Sugarbaker than it can be by Joe Christmas, but it also can’t be fully what it is without them both.
 In this once-benighted and now-Sunbelted region, we see what we see, and to some extent what we choose to see, and sometimes we even insist that our unseens don’t exist.
 It has a lot to do with one’s beliefs, myths, and narratives.

 My goal in first proposing then realizing this idea has been to share an array of Southern voices and experiences that allow us to examine (or re-examine) what we believe is true and how we act on those beliefs.
 For the fellowship, I could have proposed a writing project, rather than an editorial one, and proceeded to spend a year writing about what I believe.
 (I’ve been encouraged by people to step aside from telling or helping to tell other people’s stories and to tell my own.)
-But rather than trying to write a twenty-first century Turn in the South, I did with writers in the South what I often do with students in my classroom: I asked broadly, Hey, what do y’all think?
+But rather than trying to write a 21st-century Turn in the South, I did with writers in the South what I often do with students in my classroom: I asked broadly, Hey, what do y’all think?
 The result of that call was a group of submissions, received during four separate time periods, and some of those made it into the anthology.
 Now, the initial compilation is complete.

 For submissions, I put out calls on social media, in the mail, and on writing websites in an effort to draw writers’ attention.
 This being a digital project, I had benefit of seeing stats about visits and clicks, and found that the ratio of submissions-page visits to actual submissions received was about thirty-to-one.
 Geographically, I’m located in Alabama and our state arts organization supported the project, so I got a good number of submissions from writers nearby.
 A healthy number came from most other Southern states.
 However, I only got one submission related to Arkansas; works set in South Carolina didn’t come until late in the project; and I never did receive anything about Kentucky.
 Roughly two-thirds of submissions came from women writers, and very few came from writers of color.
 That latter fact was quite a surprise.